-The Company owns a Very Large Ethane Carrier (VLEC) which is leased for transportation of refrigerated ethane.
+The Company obtained delivery of a Very Large Ethane Carrier (VLEC) on 17th March, 2017 and it is yet to be capitalised, which will be leased for transportation of refrigerated ethane.

 B. ACCOUNTING POLICIES

 B.1 BASIS OF PREPARATION AND PRESENTATION